skerschhackl/navigation-vanilla-js/README.md

 - Using VS Code [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or install directly from VS Code.
 There will be a link in the bottom of the editor to start and run the server automatically and also view the HTML immediately.

+### Considerations and Improvements

+- After reviewing the provides colors and the example video, I introduced another grey variable.
+In my opinion (could be influenced from my macbook) the contrast between the lightest and darkest grey would not match the video.
+I would reach out to the Designer or PM responsible for the ticket to clarify that.

+- We could improve the CSS variable naming and maybe introduce granular tokens if we use those in other parts of this page.

+- We need to think about error handling.
+I assumed this is not a critcal part of the page, therefore I went with logging errors in the console.